Saurus119/ExampleCode/README.md

   Employ JavaScript to enable dynamic manipulation of data on the page without requiring full reloads.
 The page will only refresh during a search if the user does not provide any ISO code.

 ## MVP caching example
-  - Post request through frontend add created country to the cached, it pair country with specific iso.
+  - Post request through frontend add created country to the cache, it pairs country with specific iso.
   - Delete request remove as from DB as well from cache.
   - Get in the frontend is not using cache machanism.
 Only for API GET cache is used.